 College Swimming – University of Florida

 Among the top three high school recruits in the nation, Rooney chose to move from the west coast to the east coast to swim for the University of Florida in 2016.
-Under University of Florida Head Coach Gregg Troy, Rooney’s ascent in the world rankings should continue.
+Under University of Florida Head Coach Gregg Troy, Rooney’s ascent has continued.

 In his first season as a Gator, Rooney earned three All-American honors for his performances at the 2017 NCAA Championships.
 His best finish came in the 400 yard freestyle relay where he combined with Caeleb Dressel, Jan Switkowski and Mark Szaranek to take the silver medal in 2:46.21 behind Texas.
 This was his second medal of the week after picking up a bronze on the first night in the 800 freestyle relay.
 His other All-American swim came in the 200 yard freestyle where he finished 6th in 1:32.98.
 Rooney also swam the 100 and 500 yard freestyle finishing 28th and 48th respectively.